 Couples are often times interested in alternative remedies.
 The Reproductive Medicine Center feels positively about regimens involving yoga, acupuncture, biofeedback and hypnosis.
 We have concerns about the use of herbal remedies, some of which may actually be counterproductive for normal hormonal function for women.
-Certain herbal remedies may, in fact, impose medical dangers for women who undergo surgery.
+Certain herbal remedies may, in fact, impose medical dangers for women.

 We strongly recommend that women take prenatal vitamins prior to attempting pregnancy.

-You may begin testing on day 11 of your cycle.
-Testing is best done in the early afternoon to evening.
+You may begin testing on day 10 of your cycle.
+Testing is best done in the early morning.
 If you are using the test to arrange for an insemination with the clinic, you should test by the early afternoon so that you can contact the clinic during office hours to arrange your insemination for the next day.